No advice fee

 Introducing your adviser and information gathering

-On your video call your adviser will talk you through their recommendation, so that you can ask questions and take time to fully understand the product they’re recommending.
+On the call your adviser will talk you through their recommendation, so that you can ask questions and take time to fully understand the product they’re recommending.
 This is an important meeting so do feel free to invite family or a close friend along to join the call.
-This can be carried out using a three-way process, which the Adviser will be able to provide full details on how this works.
-If you choose to proceed with our recommendation, we’ll do all the paperwork and submit the application for you.
+This can be carried out using a three-way process, which the adviser will be able to provide full details on how this works.
+If you choose to proceed with our recommendation, we’ll do all the paperwork and submit the application for you.05

 Appoint a solicitor